rtoal/plang-glossary/README.md

 A sequential flow of control, generally preemptible and generally able to share memory with other threads.

 ### Trait
-A set of methods, generally expected to be mixed in to a class to enhance its behavior or to increase its capabilities.
+A set of methods, generally expected to be mixed into a class to enhance its behavior or to increase its capabilities.

 ### Transient
 The property of any element in a system that is not persisted or serialized.